alphasoc/alphasoc-go/README.md

 		alerts, err := client.Alerts(ctx, follow)
 		cancel()

 		if err != nil {
-			// Any error returned by API is alphasoc.APIError.
-			// It contains StatusCode and Message from API. if apiErr, ok := err.(alphasoc.APIError); ok {
+			// Errors returned by the API are of alphasoc.APIError type. if apiErr, ok := err.(alphasoc.APIError); ok {
 				if apiErr.StatusCode == http.StatusTooManyRequests {
-					// If returned StatusCode is 429, try again later. time.Sleep(1 * time.Minute)
+					// If StatusCode is 429, try again later. time.Sleep(1 * time.Minute)
 					continue
 				} else {